UniteCT to offer emergency rental assistance

 • Applicant is subleasing the unit.

 *An eligible household that occupies a federally subsidized residential unit may receive UniteCT ERA assistance, provided that UniteCT ERA funds are not applied to costs that have been or will be reimbursed under any other federal assistance.
-If an eligible household received a monthly federal subsidy and the rent is adjusted according to changes in income, the renter household may receive UniteCT ERA assistance for the tenant-owed portion of rent or utilities that is not subsidized.
+If an eligible household receives a monthly federal subsidy and the rent is adjusted according to changes in income, the renter household may receive UniteCT ERA assistance for the tenant-owned portion of rent or utilities that are not subsidized.
 An analysis of income and sources of assistance will be performed in order to ensure no duplication of benefits exists.

 Tenants and/or landlords can apply.
 They will need to work together to complete the resident’s application.
 You can search for your city’s AMI using the table below.